 Home caregivers help with daily activities such as hygiene, meals, transportation and errands.
 Skilled nursing homes, on the other hand, take care of medical needs as well.
 As you research facilities, gather information on what type of care they provide, costs, payment solutions, security, activities, staff qualifications, and other perks for residents and families.
 Reputation and reviews should not be overlooked either.

 Once you decide on a care plan for your loved one, you should look into coverage to help with your finances.
 An insurance plan for final arrangements can be a difficult choice to make, but without financial assistance, funeral costs can really add up.
-Consider buying a burial insurance plan; it not only covers the cost of funeral arrangements, it can even provide aid to paying debts such as bills and loans.
+Funeral insurance covers the cost of funeral arrangements, it can even provide aid to paying debts such as bills and loans.
 Before shopping for insurance, decide what arrangements and debts you need help paying for.

 “How am I going to live out my senior years?” is probably the last thing on a young person’s mind, but it’s the early bird that gets the worm.
 A reliable plan for your long-term care should be in place when you’re younger and preparing for retirement.
 Starting earlier means setting yourself up for life.
 If you are getting close to retirement age, have an aging parent who is, or are already at that point when you need long-term care, what are you waiting for?